Shreeja-AirMetro/Github-Notes/Notes/NTN.md

 One hop ISL - Within the Sat constellation of

 Initial file is cleaned
-two scenario - base / general config - specifics - basic config and paramater information , Mobility of UE and Satcom
+two scenario - base / general config - specifics - basic config and parameter information , Mobility of UE and Satcom

 Then Application part

-3 layered structure
+ - 3 layered structure